Video game console emulator: ROM hacking and modification

 Disk image loading is a necessity for most console emulators, as most computing devices do not have the hardware required to run older console games directly from the physical game media itself.
 Even with optical media system emulators such as the PlayStation and PlayStation 2, attempting to run games from the actual disc may cause problems such as hangs and malfunction as PC optical drives are not designed to spin discs the way those consoles do.
 This, however, has led to the advantage of it being far easier to modify the actual game's files contained within the game ROMs.
 Amateur programmers and gaming enthusiasts have produced translations of foreign games, rewritten dialogue within a game, applied fixes to bugs that were present in the original game, as well as updating old sports games with modern rosters.
 It is even possible to use high-resolution texture pack upgrades for 3-D games and sometimes 2-D if available and possible.
-(Note: Having these improved textures requires a demanding graphics chipset which is capable of handling such.)
+(Note: Having these improved textures requires a demanding graphics chipset that is capable of handling such.)